Basuka, Ghazipur

 Basuka is a village in Ghazipur District of Uttar Pradesh, India.
 The village is 28 km from Ghazipur district headquarter.
 The nearest railway station to the village is Bhadaura (3 km) and Karahia (3.5 km).
 The main occupations of people of the village is Agriculture.
 The main caste living there are Bhumihar, Brahman, Yadav, Muslims and other backward and schedule caste.

 The main language spoken by people of the village is Bhojpuri as well as Hindi.
 Traditionally, most of the geographical land belonged to Bhumihar families, in which they themselves do agriculture practices or lend it to others.

 History

-Basuka was founded by the descendants of Kam Deo Misir who migrated from Vijaypur Sikri in 1530.
+Basuka was founded by the descendants of Kam Deo sikarwar who migrated from Vijaypur Sikri in 1530.

 Kam Dev's family was divided, with part of his family staying in Pahadgarh, while the other part relocated.
 Kam Dev had four sons.
 His eldest son's family moved to Kanpur district with him, while his second son, Vichal Misir, had part of his family remain in Pahadgarh, while the other part moved to Kanpur.
 The remaining two sons' families also joined Kam Dev in Kanpur by 1527.
 Dham Dev Rao and his brother Vikram Partap Dev also relocated their families to Kanpur district.